-27For the purposes of this document, we're treating the DIASources generated by forced photometry or precovery measurements to be the same as DIASources detected in difference images (but flagged appropriately).
+&lt;sup>27For the purposes of this document, we're treating the DIASources generated by forced photometry or precovery measurements to be the same as DIASources detected in difference images (but flagged appropriately).
 In the logical schema, these may be divided into two separate tables.

-$^{^{28}}$ It will be sized for no less than ~10% of average DIASource per visit rate.
+$^{28}$ It will be sized for no less than ~10% of average DIASource per visit rate.

-29 A gravitational keyhole is a region of space where Earth's gravity would modify the orbit of a passing asteroid such that the asteroid would collide with the Earth in the future.
+&lt;sup>29 A gravitational keyhole is a region of space where Earth's gravity would modify the orbit of a passing asteroid such that the asteroid would collide with the Earth in the future.

-30Note that there is no strict bound on when daytime Solar System processing must finish, just that, averaged over some reasonable timescale (eg., a month), a night's worth of observing is processed within 24 hours.
+&lt;sup>30Note that there is no strict bound on when daytime Solar System processing must finish, just that, averaged over some reasonable timescale (eg., a month), a night's worth of observing is processed within 24 hours.
 Nights rich in moving objects may take longer to process, while nights with less will finish more quickly.
 In other words, the requirement is on throughput, not latency.

-recomputed.
+DRAFT NOT YET APPROVED - The contents of this document are subject to configuration control and may not be changed, altered, or their provisions waived without prior approval. - DRAFT NOT YET APPROVED recomputed.
 External orbit catalogs (or observations) are also used to improve orbit estimates.
 Updated data are entered to the SSObjects table.

 - 2. All DIASources detected on the previous night, that have not been matched at a high confidence level to a known Object, DIAObject, SSObject, or an artifact, are analyzed for potential pairs, forming tracklets. - 3.
-The collection of tracklets collected over the past 30 days31 is searched for subsets forming tracks consistent with being on the same Keplerian orbit around the Sun. - 4.
+The collection of tracklets collected over the past 30 days is searched for subsets forming tracks consistent with being on the same Keplerian orbit around the Sun. - 4.
 For those that are, an orbit is fitted and a new SSObject table entry created.
 DIASource records are updated to point to the new SSObject record.
-DIAObjects "orphaned" by this unlinking are deleted marked as expired (as per Section 2.5)32. - 5.
+DIAObjects "orphaned" by this unlinking are deleted.. - 5.
 Precovery linking is attempted for all SSObjects whose orbits were updated in this process.
 Where successful, SSObjects (orbits) are recomputed as needed.